ukyzky/eurorack/README.md

 2. Type2

  - X spread cv input works as X quantizer root mode Type B (not adding offset but reflect root).

+## chord mode

+- Type1,2,3,4,5:

+x always quantized with new x steps mapping (7 o'clock: only rare notes.
+12 o'clock: all notes.
+5 o'clock: only general notes.).

+x generates different note from the others x.
+(Limitation: If variation of notes is a few amount, the same note may be generated.)

+- Type2,3,4,5:

+Controlling x same note probability.
+(0V: different note a.k.a. normal behavior.
+2.5V: 50% the same note.
+5V: always the same note.)

+- Type4,5:

+Controlling x slew amount.
+(0V: no slew.
+5V: large slew amount.)

+- notes:

+Type2,3,4,5 replace some cv in or knob to alternative setting (x same note probability or x slew amount).
+When the knob is replaced, the cv in works as original function (x steps or x bias).
+When the cv in is replaced, the knob works as original function (x steps or x bias).

 ## deja vu loop buffer size mode